snyk-playground/cx-tools/user-management/README.md

 - --api_ver "The version of the Snyk API to be used (default recommended)"

 ### Note
 Some of the APIs used are in beta.
 Others are GA.
-As the beta's become GA, I will remove the 'hard-coded' use of their beta counterparts.
+As the beta's become GA, it will become necessary to remove the 'hard-coded' use of their beta counterparts.
 Meantime, please DO NOT specify a beta version of an API should you wish to choose a specific version.
 It is recommended at this time that you allow the default version to be used.